Delhi govt deploys nodal officers to monitor Covid patient care, vaccination at pvt facilities | Health

 Delhi govt deploys nodal officers to monitor Covid patient care, vaccination at pvt facilities

-The Delhi government on Tuesday deployed senior nursing officers from public hospitals as nodal officers to monitor the management of Covid patients and vaccination at private facilities.
+The Delhi government deployed senior nursing officers from public hospitals as nodal officers to monitor the management of Covid patients and vaccination at private facilities.
+Government hospitals have also been asked to find suitable replacement for retired and transferred nursing personnel.

 - Country: